j0sephh123/educational-platform/README.md

     - **Body**: A space for the main content (course lists, details, lessons).
     - **Simple List Display**: For courses and lessons, use simple lists (unordered lists or cards).
     - **Links**: Use links/buttons to allow navigation between courses and lessons.

-- **Why It's Simple**:
-  - No complex styling or component libraries needed—just basic HTML and CSS (or a light framework like Bootstrap or Material UI if you want).
-Focus on functionality rather than design.

 ---